Changissnz/nu_merchant_principal/README.md

 time's accumulated effects.
 There were attempts to unite for one economy of differences in one will's singularity.
 But that cannot be so.
 "Agree to disagree".
 "Make due with the differences".
-Statements of non-belligerence that turned into icy guards, on one hand, and a patience of insatiable hunger, on the other.
+Statements of non-belligerence turned into icy guards, on one hand, and a patience of insatiable hunger, on the other.
 And then, the antagonism is pre-determined once commenced, a blind cycle liberated by the careless killing of gravity.
 What accountability?
 Whatever happens happens then, even if the cycle dies for it is the ideal that stands after death.
 Sure, the weaknesses of inequality from difference could have been fixed beforehand.
 There was knowledge of what strengths needed to be achieved.
 But those efforts would have broken the way of life, the ideals, and so, there is that.

 Description of the problem of cyclical offense the opposition is forced to confront ensues.
+Deprivations unique to each of the two cycles are put aside by their own practictioners, of great dissimilarity, for long-awaited confrontations.